-The best-built pump tracks are not only comfortable enough for beginners to ride with confidence but also offer excellent opportunities to those who want to progress.
+The best-built pump tracks are comfortable enough for beginners to ride with confidence and offer excellent opportunities to those who want to progress.

 Twin rollers, for example, should be easy enough to ride one at a time but far enough apart for the more experienced rider to use the first to take off and the next to land.

-Although pump tracks are only mounds of soil and dirt shaped to ride bikes around without pedalling they offer great opportunities to learn as well as a fun ride.
+Although pump tracks are only mounds of soil and dirt shaped to ride bikes around without pedalling, they offer great opportunities to learn and a fun ride.

 Designing a decent track

 Designing a pump track looks simple, but it does have its challenges.
 One of the biggest is drainage.
 As hills are looped together, it is easy to create holes that soon fill up with water on rainy days.